Optimization-Free Style Transfer for 3D Gaussian Splats: Introduction

 In summary are contributions are as follows:

-\begin{itemize} \item A novel surface-based approach for stylizing 3DGS scenes without additional optimization or training. \item An ablation on techniques to improve the quality of results. \item Qualitative and speed comparisons to state-of-the-art 3DGS stylization approaches. \end{itemize}
+\begin{itemize} \item A novel surface-based approach for stylizing 3DGS scenes that can run on a CPU without additional optimization or training. \item An ablation on techniques to improve the quality of results. \item Qualitative and speed comparisons to state-of-the-art 3DGS stylization approaches. \end{itemize}